The Practical Guide to Working with a Doula

 After birth

-Many times parents have questions in the first few days after birth - don't be shy!
+Many times parents have a lot of questions in the first few days after birth - don't be shy!
 We're here to help.

 If you’re having any lactation challenges, let us know!
 Marlee is often able to visit clients in the day or two after birth for some additional feeding support.